-Healthcare providers who wish to receive vaccine from the Massachusetts Department of Public Health Immunization Program must enroll each year.
-The Enrollment Letter (DOC) and the Agreement to Comply with Federal and State Requirements For Participation in the MDPH Immunization Program (DOC) gives an overview of the enrollment process and requirements.
+Healthcare providers who wish to receive vaccine from the Massachusetts Department of Public Health Immunization Division must enroll each year.
+The Enrollment letter and the Agreement to Comply with Federal and State Requirements For Participation in the MDPH Immunization Program gives an overview of the enrollment process and requirements.

-Here are the requirements for enrolling in the Immunization Program:
+Here are the requirements for enrolling in the Immunization Division:

-If you have any questions about enrolling in the Immunization Program, please contact the Vaccine Unit at 617-983-6828.
+If you have any questions about enrolling in the Immunization Division, please contact the Vaccine Unit at (617) 983-6828.

-MDPH universally provides routinely recommended pediatric vaccine to all children through 18 years of age as seen on our Childhood Availability Table (DOC).
+MDPH universally provides routinely recommended pediatric vaccine to all children through 18 years of age as seen on our Childhood Availability Table.

 Providers must utilize the Vaccine Management Module in the Massachusetts Immunization Information System (MIIS) to order, return, and track vaccine.